 You can also switch from list to gallery view, choose the number of columns, or only display posts from a specific category.

-For instance, let’s say you mapped all imported content to be added to ‘Industry News’ category.
+For instance, let’s say you mapped all imported content to be added to the ‘Industry News’ category.
 Now you can just display that particular category as your curated content.

-Once finished, you can Save or Publish your post/page and preview it in a new browser tab.
+Once finished, you can save or publish your post/page and preview it in a new browser tab.

 Here is how it looked on our demo website.

-BONUS: Social Media Content Curation in WordPress
+Bonus Tip: Social Media Content Curation in WordPress

 What if you wanted to curate content from social media platforms like YouTube, Twitter, Instagram, and Facebook?